 More information about Bahrain is available on the Bahrain Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Bahrain in 1971 following its independence from the United Kingdom.
 The U.S. Embassy in Manama was opened on September 21, 1971, and a resident ambassador was sent in 1974.
-The Bahrain Embassy in Washington, DC opened in 1977.
-The American community in Bahrain traces its origins to the arrival of missionaries from the Dutch Reformed Church in the 1890’s.
-The school and the American Mission Hospital they established in 1903 continue to operate in Bahrain, more than a century later.
+The Bahrain Embassy in Washington, D.C. opened in 1977.
+The American community in Bahrain traces its origins to the arrival of missionaries from the Dutch Reformed Church in the late 19th century.
+The American Mission Hospital and the school which they established in 1903, continue to operate in Bahrain.

 The U.S. designated Bahrain a Major Non-NATO Ally in 2002.
-Bahrain plays a key role in the regional security architecture and is a vital U.S. partner in defense initiatives.
+Bahrain plays a key role in the region’s security architecture and is a vital U.S. partner in defense initiatives.
 Bahrain hosts the U.S. Navy’s Fifth Fleet and U.S. Naval Forces Central Command, and participates in U.S.-led military coalitions, including the Global Coalition to Defeat ISIS.
 Bahrain’s security forces have supported the International Security Assistance Force in Afghanistan, providing perimeter security at a military base.
 Bahrain was the first Arab state to lead a Coalition Task Force patrolling the Gulf region and has supported the coalition counter-piracy mission with a deployment of its flagship.
 In August 2019, Bahrain was the first country in the Gulf region to announce publicly that it had joined the U.S.-led International Maritime Security Construct to promote freedom of navigation in the region.

 U.S. Assistance to Bahrain

 U.S. assistance enables the Government of Bahrain to continue to obtain the equipment and training it requires to provide for its own defense and to operate alongside U.S. air and naval forces.
 U.S. assistance strengthens Bahrain’s interoperability for regional security and counterterrorism cooperation; boosts Bahrain’s maritime defenses against smuggling and terrorism; and improves Bahrain’s ability to counter terrorism in a manner consistent with Bahrain’s international human rights obligations and commitments.

 Bilateral Economic Relations